omallassi/apis-catalog/README.md

 The goals are

 * to ease keeping track of your endpoints and APIs (be thy OpenAPI, WSDL, AsyncAPI etc...) : from inception to production and end of life
+* to help having an overview of the specs accross all possible [catalogs](https://github.com/omallassi/apis-catalog/blob/master/server/config/local-template.toml) of your organisation, the volumes of endpoints,
+* to help you understanding your domains, how they spread per layers and systems etc.
 * to help you monitoring the efficiency of your governance process (whatever it is)

 With the following principles in mind: